iCliniq Logo

 Introduction

-• The tricuspid valve allows blood to flow easily from the right atrium into the right ventricle.
-It has three leaflets.
+• The tricuspid valve, which has three leaflets, allows blood to flow easily from the right atrium into the right ventricle.

-• The pulmonary valve has the primary function of allowing smooth blood flow from the right ventricle into the pulmonary artery.
-It has three leaflets.
+• The pulmonary valve has three leaflets designed to allow smooth blood flow from the right ventricle into the pulmonary artery.

 What Causes Valvular Heart Disease?

 Valvular heart disease develops due to various underlying factors that may not have been diagnosed and treated on time.
-There are many reasons for valvular heart disease in individuals ranging from congenital disabilities to age-related changes.
+There are many reasons for valvular heart disease in individuals, ranging from congenital disabilities to age-related changes.

 Mentioned below are some of the causes of valvular heart disease.